chrisdefazio/mixed-methods-market-analysis/reports/final_report.md

 ### Context

-I analyzed a compact, recent market window for a small basket of tickers, combining daily prices/activity with company headline sentiment.
-When live APIs are unavailable, the workflow uses a realistic synthetic sample so everything still runs end‑to‑end.
+I analyzed a short, recent market window for a small basket of tickers, combining daily prices/activity with company headline sentiment.
+When live APIs are unavailable, the workflow uses a realistic synthetic sample so everything still runs end‑to‑end even if API data is not available.

 ### Methods